st156832/RAML-NeedleBench-Blog/_pages/about.md

     <figcaption style="text-align: center; max-width: 50%; display: block; margin: auto; width: 50%;">Figure 12: Main results of NeedleBench information dense ATC tasks.</figcaption>
 </figure>

-The performance fall-off for information dense ATC tasks is even smore drastic then the one obeserved with the M-RS tasks.
+The performance fall-off for information dense ATC tasks is even more drastic then the one obeserved with the M-RS tasks.
 Performance strongly decreased with increased taks complexity (needle count), with only two models reaching an EML-50 score of 64 and higher.

 <figure>
     <img src="{{site.baseurl}}/images/atc_detail.png"